-When recapping the major events that took place in China in 1920, many would probably first think of the country’s ongoing warlord period, the struggle against foreign powers as well as a host of other significant events.
-Yet, there was one major event which might go unmentioned: the massive earthquake that struck Gansu on this day, 98 years ago.
+When recapping the major events that took place in China in 1920, many would probably first think of the country’s ongoing warlord period, and the struggle against foreign powers.
+Yet, there was one major event which might go unmentioned: the massive earthquake that struck Gansu on December 16.

 According to Sohu.com, the power unleashed by the disaster was equivalent to that of two billion metric tons of TNT, with 96 earthquake monitoring bodies around the world having recorded shockwaves from the quake.
 It is also reported that aftershocks continued to rock the region for three years after the event.

 Recent statistics released in 2010 show at least 273,400 were killed by the earthquake around the province, with Haiyuan suffering 73,604 deaths, nearly half of the county’s entire population.

 The disaster affected an area of 20,000 square kilometers, with at least four counties and scores of villages within 200 kilometers of the epicenter completely reduced to ruins.

 Ground cracks, major landslides, dammed lakes, as well as changes in river courses, also ensued in many areas around the province following the disaster.

 Located in the Northwest of China, Gansu’s population is widely spread out, given its vast territory.
 As such, one might easily wonder why the death toll would exceed numbers from the 1923 Great Kanto Earthquake (nearly 150,000) and the 1976 Tangshan Earthquake (242,769), which both took place in more populous areas.